junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "That reminds me," Rory fumbles in his pocket, fishing out his phone and giving it back to Dean.
 He adds hastily, "Probably none of my business, but I think you should give your brother a call or something, not just let a stranger tell him after you're dead.
 He'd hate that."

 Dean struggles with the words fighting on his tongue.
 He wants to bite them back, but in this man's honest eyes, he finds it easy to let them out.
-So he confesses frankly, "He'd never be truly happy if I were alive.
-He'd never live the life he wanted if I'm alive.
-Now I can't really damn myself, so this is probably the second best thing I can give him."
+So he confesses frankly, "He'd never be truly happy when I'm alive.
+He'd never live the life he wanted if I'm around.
+Now I can't really damn myself, thanks to my angel, so staying away is probably the second best thing I can give him."

 Rory glares at him, almost furiously, which is the first time since Dean met him.
 "You dumb thing," he snaps.
 "Do you really think he'd ever be truly happy again when he believes you're dead?"